iclr-blogposts/2026/_posts/2026-04-27-useful-calibrated-uncertainties.md

 > ...suppose a dark-skinned individual has a high risk of 40% of having the cancer.
 However, due to their underrepresentation within the data distribution, the model overconfidently assigns them 98% confidence of not having cancer.
 As a result, these low proximity individuals may be deprived of timely intervention.

-Here the authors discuss overconfidence for an individual case, mixing together calibration and selective classification.
+Here the authors discuss overconfidence for an *individual* case, mixing together calibration and discrimination.

 From *Revisiting the Calibration of Modern Neural Networks* <d-cite key="Minderer2021Revisiting"></d-cite>:

 > Model calibration refers to the accuracy with which the scores provided by the model reflect its predictive uncertainty.
 For example, in a medical application, we would like to defer images for which the model makes low-confidence predictions to a physician for review.
 Skipping human review due to confident, but incorrect, predictions, could have disastrous consequences.

-Here the authors define calibration in natural language, but then go on to describe selective classification as a motivating example, again blurring the distinction between the two concepts.
+Here the authors define calibration in natural language, but then go on to describe selective classification as a motivating example, blurring the distinction between the two concepts.

 From *Fixing Overconfidence in Dynamic Neural Networks* <d-cite key="Meronen2024fixoverconfidence"></d-cite>: